What is attachment theory? Why are early bonds so important?

 This means that the emotional patterns we develop in our early years affect the way we will later conduct romantic relationships, friendships, dealing with authority figures, and may even shape symptoms of illnesses like dementia.
 Attachment has a much more dramatic impact on our lives than most people realise.

-This course keeps us continually aware of children's need for a sense of safety, and how the fear of separation drives numerous behaviours.
+The principles of attachment keep us continually aware of children's need for a sense of safety, and how the fear of separation drives numerous behaviours.
 Understanding the physiological basis of that fear helps us to see children in a new light, bringing compassion and curiosity to our interactions.